tomeucapo/tektronix-4052-progs/README.md

 CALL"TERMIN"
 ```
 Wait to flush all content from serial buffers, and then press User Definable Key 5 (two times) to interrupt Serial terminal program on Tektronix.

+# columbia.bas:

+That contains CAD draw converted from AutoCAD columbia.dwg file to DATA BASIC file to use with MOVE and DRAW commands, converted from HP85 BASIC program to Tektronix 504x BASIC.
+Original BASIC file from  [Calculator Nostalgia](https://calc.fjk.ch/bibliothek/programme/hp-85-space-shuttle/.
+This modificated version that contains HP Plotter commands using plotter HP 7550A located in GPIB address #5 and can choose if you output to screen or/and to plotter.